750 metres loop, 40 minutes

 Lessons from the previous week’s NAIDOC celebrations were still fresh in my daughter’s memory as she picked up some twigs and pretended they were clapping sticks.
 As she and her brother sat down to scribble on the ground, my daughter continued explaining that she learned that Aboriginal people passed on their stories by talking and sometimes by drawing on rocks and bark.

 The theme of the conversation could not have been more apt and as soon as we moved on from scribbling on the ground, we came across rock engravings and grinding grooves.
-Unfortunately, our photos do not do these significant artifacts justice so here is the information sign we found.
+Unfortunately, our photos do not do these significant art/cultural engravings justice so here is the information sign we found.
 We hope you can find the time go to see these very accessible engravings for yourself one day:

 We came across many families walking the flat and wide track, many with pre-schoolers and with their dogs.
 We also came across common shorebirds like masked lapwings, cormorants, and seagulls.
 I have to admit, it was hard to feel like we were in the bush with the giant silos, busy waterways, multi-million dollar houses and apartments, and towering commercial buildings dominating the view around the island.